kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

 **Your Task:** Create a performance dashboard that shows the top 3 performers in each d.DepartmentName using a weighted scoring system.

 **Performance Scoring Criteria:**
-- BaseSalary percentile within d.DepartmentName (30% weight)
+- e.BaseSalary percentile within d.DepartmentName (30% weight)
 - Number of projects managed (25% weight)
 - Total orders processed (25% weight)
 - Years of experience (20% weight)